 By the end of a long(ish) trip, I am always ready to go home.
 I had a good time, of course, and I am not looking forward to going back to the drudgery of everyday life, but I am looking forward to getting back to my comfort.
 My home is my sanctuary from the parts of the world that hurt me or overwhelm me.

 I think I’ve tried to talk about this before~ It seems simple enough that I just came back from vacation, am tired, and was glad I could spend the day in my bed, catching up.
 But it goes deeper than that.
 I am very blessed to be in a position that I can sleep all day if I want to.
 Hubby is the “bread winner” in our family.
 I work but only part time and make peanuts in comparison.
 I’m not really helping.
 And for many years, I didn’t work at all.
-One thing I’ve always been aware of and always grateful for was how unusual that is and how, dare I say, lucky I am that I am not in a position where I have to work.
+One thing I’ve always been aware of and always grateful for was how unusual that is and how, dare I say, lucky I am that I am not in a position where I have to work full time.
 And it’s a good thing for ME especially.
 I have… issues.
-I think if I absolutely had to work full time hours every day, like most adults… I think it might crush me.
+I think if I absolutely had to work FT hours every day, like most adults… I think it might crush me.
 I honestly don’t think I could do it at this point.
 Even though I am working a little bit now, I still have my days where I can spend them doing nothing.
 I need that.
 It keeps me from freaking out and ending up hospitalized.
 So, not only catching up on sleep made me happy but having that luxury where I could is so appreciated.
 It’s never something I take for granted.

 After my fun-filled holiday, where it was easy to find things to post about for Happy Days, my first day back at work was not easy.
 My job itself is not difficult and, for where I am in my life right now, it’s ideally suited to me.
 I still don’t want to work though.
 Like most people, I think, I’d really rather not.
 I try to stay positive and focus on the good things, but I can’t help wishing things were different sometimes.